Field Crop Reporting Series: December 2017 Farm survey (CROP)

 This is a sample survey with a cross-sectional design.

 Probability surveys can use two types of sampling frames: list and area.
-In the Farm Surveys, only the list frame is used in sample selection.
-This list frame is stratified into homogenous groups on the basis of Census characteristics (such as farm size and crop area) and sub-provincial geographic boundaries.
+In the field crop surveys, only the list frame is used in sample selection.
+This list frame is stratified into homogeneous groups on the basis of Census characteristics (such as farm size and crop area) and sub-provincial geographic boundaries.
+The sample units (farms) are selected from Statistics Canada's Business Register.

 Responding to this survey is mandatory.